 An even greater influence was his book ‘Studies on Fermentation‘, which immediately became the essential brewer’s manual and it was this publication that was to be the ultimate snub to his nation’s enemy because Pasteur positively forbade that it should ever be translated into German.

-Pasteur’s strategy was a success and though Germany accounts for more than a quarter of Europe’s beer production, it exports relatively little.
+Pasteur’s strategy was a success and though Germany then accounted for more than a quarter of Europe’s beer production, it exported relatively little.

 But his plan also backfired on his homeland quite literally.
 The breweries that Pasteur had made idle were adapted to manufacture acetone used in cordite production so he inadvertently helped arm Germany for their attack on France in World War One.